-You can also create a new group directly from this field.
+You can also create a new group directly from this field (permission to Administer Groups is required for this).
 Simply type the name of the group you want to create and use to restrict the entry.

-Important Note: In order to be able to use the group, your user account must be assigned to that group.
+Important Note: Unless you have permission to Administer Groups, in order to be able to use the group, your user account must be assigned to that group.
 Also, if you try to create a group that already exists and are not a member of that group, the assignment will fail.
 Group names are case-sensitive and if you create a group here, the first letter of each word will be capitalized.

 A note on required permissions: To view and use the Groups box, you need to have the permission to Access Groups and to Restrict Access.

 If you have legacy access control enabled, you can restrict access to an entry using the Access restrictions box.
 Please refer to the documentation on Groups 1.x for details on how to use it.

 In a limited way, you can use Groups to restrict access to attachments or Media in the Media Library.
 In WordPress, those entries consist of an attachment page and the media file itself.

 Caution!
 The protection on these Media entries is not complete.
 Due to technical limitations, Groups can only protect the attachment page but not the file itself.
 Anyone who knows the URL to the file can access it, even though that visitor cannot access the attachment page.